rust-lang/book/src/ch17-01-futures-and-syntax.md

 ### What Are Futures?

-A *future* is a data structure which represents the state of some async operation.
-More precisely, a Rust `Future` is a trait; it allows many different data structures to represent different async operations in different ways, but with a common interface.
+A *future* is a data structure which manages the state of some async operation.
+Rust provides the `Future` trait as a building block so different async operations can be implemented with different data, but with a common interface.
 Here is the definition of the trait:

 ```rust
 pub trait Future {